We're looking for awesome people to work with our practice.

 What is EMDR Therapy?

-Eye Movement Desensitization and Reprocessing (EMDR) is a one-on-one, interactive therapy designed to help you process and heal from stressful or traumatic experiences.
-It's a powerful tool that helps clear the emotional “stuckness” left behind by events that overwhelmed your nervous system—whether recently or long ago.
+Eye Movement Desensitization and Reprocessing (EMDR) is a one-on-one interactive therapy designed to help you process and heal from stressful or traumatic experiences.
+It's a powerful tool that helps clear the emotional “stuckness” left behind by events that overwhelmed your nervous system.

 Trauma: small-t and Big-T

-One helpful way to think about trauma is this: trauma is anything that happened to you that shouldn’t have—like bullying or abuse—or something important that should have happened but didn’t—like receiving safety, love, and support during childhood.
+Trauma is anything that happened to you that shouldn’t have, like bullying or abuse, or something that should have happened but didn’t, like receiving safety, love, and support during childhood.

-We often associate trauma with extreme events like assault or abuse, war, or even natural disasters—these are what we call “Big T” trauma.
-Still many of us carry around “small t” traumas every day: being teased, feeling left out, failing an exam, or growing up with emotionally unavailable parents.
+We think of trauma with extreme events like assault or abuse, war, or even natural disasters—these are what we call “Big T” trauma.
+Many of us have “small t” traumas we experience every day: being teased, feeling left out, failing an exam, or growing up with emotionally unavailable parents.

 EMDR works the same way for emotional wounds and their scars, and can tackle the root causes so you can begin real healing.